Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Methodology

 where $\mathbb{H}_i$ denotes the heuristic search space, comprising all possible heuristics for the task $i$.
-The utility function is defined as the negative of the solution optimality gap.
-Most studies integrate EC as the optimizer $\mathcal{I}$ within LLMs to perform heuristic design.
-While these LLM-EC approaches offer a certain degree of flexibility, they struggle to effectively explore the huge heuristic search space due to the rigid structure of the fixed optimizer $\mathcal{I}$.
+The heuristic utility function $U_i(h_i^\mathcal{I},\mathcal{D}_i)$ is defined as the negative of the solution optimality gap.
+Most studies so far integrate EC as the heuristic-optimizer $\mathcal{I}$ within LLMs to perform heuristic design.
+While these LLM-EC approaches offer a certain degree of flexibility, they struggle to effectively explore the vast heuristic search space due to the rigid structure of the fixed heuristic-optimizer $\mathcal{I}$.
 Additionally, their heuristic design process necessitates separate training for each task $i$, making it computationally expensive.
 An alternative is to incorporate diverse instances from $N$ tasks into the training dataset.
-However, this simple data mixture results in suboptimal performance, as a single generated heuristic struggles to adapt effectively across different tasks, consistent with the No Free Lunch Theorem \cite{wolpert1997no}.
+However, this simple mixture of data results in suboptimal performance, as a single COP heuristic usually struggles to adapt effectively across different tasks, consistent with the No Free Lunch Theorem~\citep{wolpert1997no}.

-To address the limitations, MoH directly searches for optimizers rather than relying on a fixed one, i.e., the \emph{optimizer design} process.
-The objective of optimizer design is to discover the best optimizer $\tilde{\mathcal{I}}$, formally defined as:
+To address the limitations, MoH directly searches for optimizers rather than relying on a fixed one, i.e., the optimizer design process.
+The objective of optimizer design is formally defined as: